AdaptiveCity/cerberus/README.md

 `libcamera-still --timelapse 1000 --output test.jpg`
 Which will continuously update a file 'test.jpg' with a 1000 millisecond, which could be served with Flask.

+## Other additional commands:
+### Change the device's hostname:
+In CLI:
+`hostnamectl` - shows the hostname of the server
+`hostnamectl set-hostname 'NEW_HOSTNAME'` - sets the server name to NEW_HOSTNAME
+`hostnamectl` - verify that the hostname has changed

+### Change the Wifi Password
+The wireless configuration on the Raspberry Pi is located in /etc/wpa_supplicant.

+`sudo nano /etc/wpa_supplicant/wpa_supplicant.conf` - update the WPA changes
+`sudo reboot` - reboots the device, should boot with WiFi connected